seai-lab/PyGBS/README.md

-# PyGBS: A Python Toolbox for Evaluating and Harnessing Model Geo-Bias
+# PyGBS: A Python Toolbox for Evaluating and Harnessing Geo-Bias

 ## Overview
 **PyGBS** stands for **Py**thon for **G**eo-**B**ias **S**cores.
 It provides users with a collection of information-theoretic, model-agnostic metrics of geospatial bias (i.e., non-uniform model performance across different regions on Earth).
 It is complementary to existing model performance metrics such as accuracy, precision, recall and reciprocal rank.